pixelbend/nibm-dm2/README.md

 of the system use oracle and mongodb.

 - Oracle is used as the primary database where all the primary data is store.
-Most the operations are written in PLSQL as one shot operation based PLSQL stored procedures
+All the operations are written in PLSQL as one shot operation based PLSQL stored procedures to mitigate
 - MongoDB is used to store product reviews.

 ## Database Implementation